js-ferguson/ci_django_blog/README.md

+#Django Blog Mini-Project

-#A simple blog built on django
+A simple blog app written using Django